WitchFreya/SWSAddons/CONTRIBUTING.md

 You'll need HEMTT in your path.
 See [the HEMTT Book - Installation](https://brettmayson.github.io/HEMTT/installation.html) for how to do this.

+Once it's installed, you can copy the [`tasks.template.json`](.vscode/tasks.template.json) file and rename it to `.vscode/tasks.json` to have some helpful tasks that you can run in the terminal.

 ## SQF

 1. Keep variables immutable.